clbarnes/recursum/README.md

 fd --threads 1 --type file | recursum --threads 10 --digest 64 - > my_checksums.txt
 ```

-This should be more efficient, and have better logging, than using `--exec` or `| xargs`.
+This could be more efficient, and have better logging, than using `--exec` or `| xargs`.

+Note that `--separator` does not understand escape sequences.
+In order to pass e.g. a tab as the separator, use `recursum -s $(echo '\t') -`

 ## Operation